Let’s face it. Creating Instagram content and creating good Instagram content are two different things.

 3. They Focus On Quality Over Quantity

 There’s no need to post every single day.
 Instagram engagement rates continue to drop.
 Focus on telling your brand story correctly.
 Hotel brands who post every single day burn through their content too quickly.
-When you drip out content slowly, it gives you better control over you the story you tell.
+When you drip out content slowly, it gives you better control over the story you tell.

 Prioritize building a bank of quality images before you do anything.
 After all, bad social media is often worse than no social media.